 - Founded In: 2019

-- Investors Include: Oak HC/FT, Blue Cross Blue Shield, Threshold
+- Investors Include: KKR, Oak HC/FT, GV, Blue Cross Blue Shield

 Unfortunately, no one is immune to mental health issues, including small children, teens, and their families.
 For younger children and teens struggling with mental health, Brightline is here to offer customized mental health plans just for them.
-Their goal is to offer mental health treatment to people of all ages, as well as involve families in the process.
+After restructuring its model in 2024, the company now blends virtual care with in-person clinics, including its flagship clinic in Brooklyn, which opened in early 2025, followed by locations on Long Island and near Columbus Circle in Manhattan.
+Its goal is to offer mental health treatment to people of all ages, as well as involve families in the process.

 - Location: Burlingame, California